 - Check-in with students via email and establish online office hours.
 Consider holding required one-to-one office hour chats early in the term.
 Reach out to students who struggle during the quarter.
-Clearly communicate the best way for students to contact you, your available hours, and usual response time for email or other communications.
+Clearly communicate the best way for students to contact you, your available hours, and your usual response time for email or other communications.

 - For synchronous sessions, invite students to log in 5-10 minutes before the class starts.
 This can help foster casual conversation and allow students to raise questions.
 If time permits, you can also let students know you will remain online for 10 minutes after the class ends to answer their questions.

 - View this 23-minute video, “Translating In-Person Teaching Online,” from the Searle Center for Advancing Learning and Teaching.
 You will learn how to navigate Zoom and implement whiteboards, annotations, breakouts, and other techniques to create community among your students, build social presence, and ease student discomfort.
 The section on creating a social presence begins at the 10:53 minute mark.